Learn about clinical trials and research opportunities in Diagnosis/Treatment section

 FINDING FREE ARTICLES IN PUBMED SEARCH RESULTS OR THROUGH OTHER SOURCES

-The brief summary found at the beginning of each article — the abstract — can be viewed for free in your PubMed search results at any time.
+The brief summary — the abstract — found at the beginning of any article can be viewed for free in your PubMed search results at any time.
 However, unless the article was published in an open access journal, a free version of the full text is usually not available when published.
 So how do you determine whether the full article is available at no cost?

 In your initial PubMed search results: